paperless-ngx/paperless-ngx/docs/advanced_usage.md

 a day later to scan a new double-sided document, Paperless will only keep an "odd numbered pages" file for up to 30 minutes.
 If more time passes, it will consider the next incoming scan a completely new "odd numbered pages" one.
 The old staging file will get discarded.

-If you accidentally put a normal single-sided scan into the double-sided directory, you can just upload the scan into the normal consume folder.
-However, the staging file will be kept for 30 minutes.
-If you plan to start a double-sided scan within that timeframe, the easiest fix is to just put another dummy scan in the double-sided directory and delete the resulting (garbage) document in the UI.

 ### Interaction with "subdirs as tags"